robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 See the keyword arguments below that are used to search and simplify the Rhino geometry.

-Rhino files are read via the class methods :attr:`sectionproperties.pre.sections.Geometry.from_3dm()` and :attr:`sectionproperties.pre.sections.CompoundGeometry.from_3dm()`.
+Rhino files are read via the class methods :attr:`sectionproperties.pre.geometry.Geometry.from_3dm()` and :attr:`sectionproperties.pre.geometry.CompoundGeometry.from_3dm()`.
 Each class method returns the respective objects.

-..  autofunction:: sectionproperties.pre.sections.Geometry.from_3dm
+..  autofunction:: sectionproperties.pre.geometry.Geometry.from_3dm
    :noindex:

-..  autofunction:: sectionproperties.pre.sections.CompoundGeometry.from_3dm
+..  autofunction:: sectionproperties.pre.geometry.CompoundGeometry.from_3dm
    :noindex:

 Geometry objects can also be created from encodings of Rhino BREP.

-..  autofunction:: sectionproperties.pre.sections.Geometry.from_rhino_encoding
+..  autofunction:: sectionproperties.pre.geometry.Geometry.from_rhino_encoding
    :noindex:

 More advanced filtering can be achieved by working with the Shapely geometries directly.